-Sunday morning services all start at 10 am
+Sunday morning services normally start at 10 am

 1st Sunday of the month – Book of Common Prayer Holy Communion

 This is a Service in traditional language with the Bible readings taken from the Authorised Version.